cyber-defence-campus/mole/docs/02-Usage.md

 ```
 **Note**: The grammar and syntax for expressions such as `par_cnt` and `par_slice` is defined [here](../mole/common/parse.py#L14).

 The `par_slice` expression specifies which function parameters should be included in the backward slice.
 The selection of parameters depends on your specific use case and analysis goals.
-For example, when identifying potential vulnerabilities, you should slice parameters of source functions that introduce untrusted input, as well as parameters of sink functions that could result in dangerous behavior.
-It's important to slice source function parameters because the backward slice from a sink might not always reach the source's call site directly - it may instead trace back to where the parameter is defined or used.
+For example, when trying to identify potential vulnerabilities, you should slice parameters of source functions that introduce untrusted input, as well as parameters of sink functions that could result in dangerous behavior.
+It is relevant to slice source function parameters because the backward slice from a sink might not always reach the source's call site directly - it may instead trace back to where the parameter is defined or used.

 ## Headless Mode
 Use *Mole* with the `-h` flag to display detailed usage information.
 The example below demonstrates how to run *Mole* on one of the unit tests (make sure to build them first by running `cd test/ && make`):